Mangala-Manmatharaja/AES-Encryption-Decryption/README.md

 -  Manual implementation of cryptographic steps (S-Box, shift rows, mix columns)

 %% 🛡️ Disclaimer
-- This code is intended for educational purposes only and is not recommended for real-world secure encryption.
+- This implementation is for educational use only and is not secure for real-world applications.
+XOR encryption with static keys is vulnerable to many attacks.

 ## 👤 Author
 - Mangala-Manmatharaja